 Online tests can be run on the work station while other jobs are being run on the system.
 However, the work station must be in a signed off condition before online tests can be run on that work station.
 There may be various methods that can be used to terminate or sign off a job.
 These methods are not described in this manual because they are system operating procedures.

 To start the online tests, the display station must be communicating with the host system (the System Available indicator is on).
 The following procedure is appropriate for most systems.
 (Steps 1 and 2 are not necessary if a sign-on menu is already displayed.)

-- 1. Press and hold the Shift key and press the Sys Req key. - 2.
-Press the Enter key.

-key; on data entry keyboards, this is the rightmost blank key in the top row.)
+- Press and hold the Shift key and press the Sys Reg key. - 2.
+Press the Enter key. - 3.
+Press the Cmd key and then the test request key.
+(On typewriter keyboards, this is the key; on data entry keyboards, this is the rightmost blank key in the top row.)